Types of Aid

 There are four basic types of financial aid: scholarships, grants, work-study, and loans.
-Most of these programs are applied for by filing the Free Application for Federal Student Aid (FAFSA); if a program requires supplemental forms, it will be noted below.
+Most of these programs are applied for by filing the Free Application for Federal Student Aid (FAFSA) or the CA DREAM Act Application for eligible AB-540 students; if a program requires supplemental forms, it will be noted below.

 Grants are funds made available by the federal and state